-Two alternative sets of CVs were used for the biomass indices.
+Two components of CVs were used for the biomass indices.
 The 'total' CVs represent an estimate of the total uncertainty associated with these data.
-For the trawl survey indices, these were calculated as the sum of an observation-error CV (which was calculated using the standard formulae for stratified random surveys, e.g., Livingston & Stevens 2002), and an additional 'process' error CV, which was either estimated or set at 0.1 for the Chatham Rise and Sub-Antarctic summer and autumn surveys (note that CVs are added as squares: $CV{total}^2 = CV{process}^2 + CV{observation}^2$).
-For final model MCMC runs, the process-error CVs were set at 0.1.
+For the trawl survey indices, these were calculated as the sum of an observation-error CV (which was calculated using the standard formulae for stratified random surveys, e.g., Livingston & Stevens 2002), and an additional 'process' error CV, which was set at 0.1 for the Chaham Rise and Sub-Antarctic summer and autumn surveys (note that CVs are added as squares: $CV{total}^2 = CV{process}^2 + CV{observation}^2$).
 The CVs of the biomass indices are shown in Table 17.